mehkey/system-design/resources/README.md

 What actions do we need to support for this system?

-Test ?

 Photos?

 Videos?

-Front-end ?
+Is Front-end Design needed?

+Is Test Plan/ Design needed?

 Trending Section?

 Push Notification?

-Offline Access?
+Do we want to support Offline Access?